Girl's prayer at collapse site leads to meeting with Biden

 She was wearing the same outfit the next morning, when her mother “frantically woke her up” to tell her about the collapse.

+But the teen had already arranged to have a class with a rabbi in Miami during the president’s visit.

+“He said, ‘I already made a commitment,’” Saachs said.
+“So he said no.”

-But the mother did not attend the meeting with Biden, saying she felt the president's visit was a diversion from the search efforts.
+The mother also skipped the meeting with Biden, saying she felt the president's visit was a diversion from the search efforts.
 Elisheva went with another family member.

 The mayor said the most moving moment of Biden's visit was when he shared Elisheva's story with the president.